Mazda CX-3 vs Mazda CX-30

 Who Should Buy Which?

-Buy the Mazda CX-3 if: You want the lower entry price, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda CX-3 if: You want the lower entry price, need stronger towing, or prefer Mazda's approach to design and ownership experience.

-Buy the Mazda CX-30 if: You prioritise performance, or prefer Mazda's approach to design and ownership experience.
+Buy the Mazda CX-30 if: You prioritise performance, need more boot space, or prefer Mazda's approach to design and ownership experience.

 The Verdict

 This is genuinely close.
 The Mazda CX-3 and Mazda CX-30 trade blows across the spec sheet, and neither runs away with an outright win.
+If boot space matters, the Mazda CX-30 has a clear edge.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Common questions